occipital/django-content-settings/docs/access.md

 ### Custom Prefix

-You can register your own prefix using the `conf.register_prefix` decorator.
+You can register your own prefix using the `store.register_prefix` decorator.
 Read more about it in the [article about Possible Extensions](extends.md).

 ## Assigning Values